Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 SEO-preserving platform migration$2,500-$15,000

-→ Deeper pricing detail: Shopify SEO Cost
+Deeper pricing detail: Shopify SEO Cost

-→ Diagnose first: Shopify SEO Not Ranking
+Diagnose first: Shopify SEO Not Ranking

-→ Browse experts: Shopify SEO · AI Search Optimization
+Browse experts: Shopify SEO · AI Search Optimization

-CRO & conversion optimization
+CRO and conversion optimization

 Work typeRealistic range